BurkhardHeim/cvsToWx/README.md

   Alright MQ3 did not work(yet) the others did :) and now the red simuVal problem reveals itself, while green being the real vals.
-So by building a thieve that sums up all real and simulated val within OsZilloskop1 and around  we probe  to 'tune' into the data to find variables and the right ones Alright MQ3 did not work(yet) the others did :) and now the red simuVal problem reveals itself, if we like the ys values to be relatively close to each other. while green being the real vals
+So by building a thieve that sums up all real and simulated val within OsZilloskop1 and around  we probe  to 'tune' into the data to find variables and the right ones

   ##### What is good about this
   The functions now tuned in can be used in simulations about the data set